obsfx/xeh/README.md

 # xeh
-A command-line Canonical HEX+ASCII display tool written in Common Lisp.
+A command-line Canonical HEX+ASCII display tool written in ~100 lines of Common Lisp.